-Lymphedema usually affects the upper and lower limbs but can also develop in the breast/chest area and genitals.
+Lymphedema usually affects the upper and lower limbs, but can also develop in the breast/chest area and genitals.

 Breast cancer surgery may increase the chances of developing lymphedema due to the fact that some lymph nodes under the arm are often removed.
-Sometimes, lymphedema can be caused by cancer cells blocking the lymph nodes.
+Lymphedema can also be caused by cancer cells blocking the lymph nodes, as well as rediation therapy.